 Step 7: Manage the contacts you want synced with Telegram.

 If there are existing contacts existing on the device itself prior to following the guide, they should appear on the list.
-If those contacts are not already synced with an email account, deleting them will permanently remove them.
+If those contacts are not already synced with one of your email accounts, deleting them will permanently remove them, so be careful.

 If you’d like to sync to Telegram only a few contacts like your loved one, family members or a group of friends, you can create a contact for each person with their full names & contact number.
 I recommend this method if you only wish to sync several contacts to Telegram.
 This is step wouldn’t be too tedious if you wish to only sync up 10 or so contacts, but might be for 30 or more contacts.